Sage-Bionetworks/BridgeDocs/_articles/schemas.md

 ### surveyGuid/CreatedOn

 Schemas can be linked to a Survey.
 You generally don't need to specify these yourself.
 Rather, Bridge will automatically create a schema from a survey when you publish the survey, and will fill in the surveyGuid (string) and surveyCreatedOn (ISO8601 timestamp) automatically.

-### published

-Schema revisions can be marked as published, by setting the published attribute to true.
-A published schema revision cannot be updated (but you can still bump the revision number and create a new revision).

-This is most useful when your schema is finalized and you want to ensure no further unintentional or untracked changes are made to it.

-Note that schemas do not need to be published to be made available to users.